nvim-tree/nvim-web-devicons/README.md

  -- will get overriden by `get_icons` option default = true;
- -- globally enable "strict" selection of icons - icon will be looked up in -- different tables, first by filename, and if not found by extension; this -- prevents cases when file doesn't have any extension but still gets some icon -- because its name happened to match some extension (default to false) strict = true;
+ -- globally enable "strict" selection of icons - icon will be looked up in -- different tables, first by filename, then by prefix, and if not found by extension; this -- prevents cases when file doesn't have any extension but still gets some icon -- because its name happened to match some prefix or extension (default to false) strict = true;
  -- same as `override` but specifically for overrides by filename -- takes effect when `strict` is true